kkrick-sdsu/k8s-recipes/README.md

 - Creating an account on the National Research Platform
 - Downloading your kube config file
 - Requesting access to or creation of a namespace

+## Getting Started
+We recommend that new users follow our [Getting Started](https://sdsu-research-ci.github.io/softwarefactory/gettingstarted#getting-started) guide to gain familiarity with Kubernetes and kubectl.

+This guide comes with the following learning outcomes:
+- Understand containers and Kubernetes at a high-level
+- Start a Jupyter Notebook with the Kube Notebook image
+- Configure your Kube Notebook to be able to interact with VERNE
+- Launch a container on VERNE

+## Interacting with Kubernetes
+Below we provide two options for interacting with Kubernetes:
+- Using JupyterHub on VERNE
+- Using your local machine

+Using JupyterHub on VERNE is an attractive choice when first approaching Kubernetes and kubectl because it is pre-configured and allows for a short time-to-productivity.
+However, it does come with limitations chief of which is not being able to use the port-forwarding command.
+If one of the recipes calls for port-forwarding, it will be listed in the ingredients section.

+Once you are familiar with kubectl, we recommend downloading it and installing it on your local machine.

 ### Using JupyterHub on VERNE
 This section coming soon!